 - Consider Location: Choose a program that’s close to home, or if you need a change of scenery, look for a program that’s in a peaceful, natural setting where you can even continue to work away from home.

 - Check Program Length: Some programs last 30 days, while others can last up to a year.
 Choose a program that fits your needs and budget.

 - Look for Alumni Programs: An alumni program can be a valuable resource for long-term recovery management.
 It offers ongoing support and resources to help you stay sober.

 Going to Alcohol Detox

 The alcohol addiction recovery process typically starts with detox, which clears all traces of alcohol from your body.
-After detox, you’ll likely enter a residential rehab program, which offers 24/7 care and support.
+After detox, you’ll likely enter a residential rehab program offering 24/7 care and support.
 A partial hospitalization program (PHP) or an intensive outpatient program (IOP) may be more appropriate if you don’t need around-the-clock care.

 You’ll participate in individual and group therapy during rehab, learn coping skills, and address any underlying mental health issues.
 After completing rehab, you may continue with an IOP or PHP, which offers less intensive care but still provides support and structure.

 A partial hospitalization program (PHP) may be a good option if you’re looking for an alternative to residential rehab.